 - Attention and executive function disorders (Executive Function Clinic)

 - Mild traumatic brain injury/sports concussions

-The Center for Autism Spectrum Disorders (CASD), within the Division of Neuropsychology, provides multidisciplinary evaluation and treatment services for children with autism spectrum disorders and their families, with a particular specialty in working with high-functioning forms of autism.
+The Center for Autism Spectrum Disorders (CASD), within the Division of Neuropsychology, provides multidisciplinary evaluation and treatment services for children with autism spectrum disorders and their families, with a particular specialty in working with children with autism that require minimal or no special assistance.
 Interns completing this rotation will be involved in assessing individuals having, or suspected of having, ASD.
 Interns completing this rotation will administer and interpret tests, write assessment reports, conduct school consultations and present results at both multidisciplinary meetings and in feedback sessions with families.

 In addition, CASD offers intervention services for families, including behavior management, social skills and executive function skills groups for children, parent education groups and school planning assistance.
 Interns may choose to spend part of their afternoons involved in these focused treatment programs within the Center.
 The standard rotation in CASD provides an exposure to this population (per the taxonomy for education and training guidelines).
 An enhanced experience (two days per week for six months) may be available to interns with a particular interest in autism spectrum disorders or neuropsychological assessment (can combine CASD with another neuropsychology rotation).
 Options in this rotation include:

 - Developmental assessment of younger children

 - Neuropsychological assessment of children and adolescents (for interns with prior experience in neuropsychology and/or autism assessment)